 Some things to consider

 How do we fix this?
-Current solutions based on AI, like the ones Aivo offers, allow you to create a personality for your bot and have conservations adapted to the context.
-You can even teach the bot to show empathy based on certain messages or include evasive answers and learn from each interaction.
+Current solutions based on AI, like the ones Aivo offers, allow you to create a personality for your Chatbot and have conservations adapted to the context.
+You can even teach the Chatbot to show empathy based on certain messages or include evasive answers and learn from each interaction.

 Related article: The power of evasive answers for effective communication